dabhi16/Flutter-xylophone/README.md

 Minimalist and simple design makes it easy to use.
 Just open the app and start making your own melodies.

 Features:
-* Eight basic music notes
+* Seven basic music notes
 * Realistic sounds
-* Colorful graphics with touch animation
+* Colorful graphics
-* Responsive multitouch

 ## Technologies
 Project is created with: